RaTT19/TMXExtracter/README.md

 # TMXExtracter
-Extracts GIN and SNR files from NFS engine sound TMX files
+NFS TMX Extracter: By RaTT

+This script takes in engine sound TMX files from NFS games and extracts every GIN and TMX file from them.

+To use this, simply drag the TMX files you want extracted into the script.